kubernetes/website/docs/tutorials/stateful-application/run-replicated-stateful-application.md

 MySQL itself does not provide a mechanism to do this, so the example uses a popular open-source tool called Percona XtraBackup.
 During the clone, the source MySQL server might suffer reduced performance.
-To minimize impact on the master, the script instructs each Pod to clone from the Pod whose ordinal index is one lower.
+To minimize impact on the MySQL master, the script instructs each Pod to clone from the Pod whose ordinal index is one lower.
-This works because the StatefulSet controller will always ensure Pod `N` is Ready before starting Pod `N+1`.
+This works because the StatefulSet controller always ensures Pod `N` is Ready before starting Pod `N+1`.

 #### Starting replication